 I did my MSc in Natural Resources Management in biology at NTNU, funded by the interdiciplinary research project GreenMove (2022-2026), supervised by Bente J. Graae and Martijn L. Vandegehuchte.
-In short, I analysed the vegetation and topsoil response to topsoil translocation from a road construction site into the urban landscape of Høgskoleparken at NTNU.
-Not only did the project increase the biodiversity in the park, but also saved the majority of local plant species from degradation.
+In short, I analyzed the vegetation and topsoil response to topsoil translocation from a road construction site into the urban landscape of Høgskoleparken at NTNU.
+Not only did the project increase the biodiversity in the park but also saved the majority of local plant species from degradation.

 Honors/awards: